$P^\Lambda_{\psi s}(4459)$ and $P^\Lambda_{\psi s}(4338)$ as molecular states in $ J/\psi \Lambda$ invariant mass spectra: Result and Discussion

 \subsection{States near $\Xi_c\bar{D}^*$ threshold and $P^{\Lambda}_{\psi s}(4459)$}

-For better understanding of the origin of the $P^{\Lambda}_{\psi s}(4459)$, the coupled-channle effects will be included to introduce width to the bound states and estimate the $J/\psi\Lambda$ invariant mass spectrum in energy range of $[4360-4540]$~MeV where the $P^{\Lambda}_{\psi s}(4459)$ was observed.
-As shown in the single-channel calculation, four molecular states are produced in this range, including $\Xi'_c\bar{D}(1/2^-)$, $\Xi_c\bar{D}^*(1/2^-, 3/2^-)$, and $\Xi_c^*\bar{D}(3/2^-)$.
+For better understanding of the origin of the $P^{\Lambda}_{\psi s}(4459)$, the coupled-channel effects will be included to introduce width to the bound states and estimate the $J/\psi\Lambda$ invariant mass spectrum in energy region of $[4360-4540]$~MeV where the $P^{\Lambda}_{\psi s}(4459)$ was observed.
+As shown in the single-channel calculation, four molecular states are produced in this energy region, including $\Xi'_c\bar{D}(1/2^-)$, $\Xi_c\bar{D}^*(1/2^-, 3/2^-)$, and $\Xi_c^*\bar{D}(3/2^-)$.
+The yield parameters $C_{1/2^-}$ and $C_{3/2^-}$ are set completely free.
 To compare with the experimental invariant mass spectrum, the corresponding cutoff $\Lambda$ will be adjusted to $1.14$~GeV, which is a little larger than the one in single-channel calculation, to move the poles to the experimental peak.
 The cutoff $\Lambda_{(D, D_s)}$ and $\Lambda_{(D^*, D_s^*)}$ will be set as $2.25$ and $2.4$~GeV, which do not involve in single-channel calculation.
-With the increase of the cutoff $\Lambda$, the binging of states will be deeper accordingly.
+With the increase of the cutoff $\Lambda$, the binding of states becomes deeper accordingly.
 The estimated invariant mass spectrum is presented in Fig.~\ref{mix16} and compared with the experiment~\cite{Aaij:2020gdg}.